httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

-If a connection to a Known CT Host violates the UA's CT policy (i.e. the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT
->data indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.
+If a connection to a Known CT Host violates the UA's CT policy (i.e. the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as a non-recoverable error.

 If a connection to a Known CT Host violates the UA's CT policy, and if the Known